IVSoftware/dynamic-hotel/README.md

     }

 ***
-For testing purposes, this code is using a simplified version of the class that implements `INotifyPropertyChanged`.
+For testing purposes, this code is using a [Minimal Reproducible Sample](https://stackoverflow.com/help/minimal-reproducible-example) "mock" version of the class that implements `INotifyPropertyChanged`.
 On issue I noticed in the code you posted is that it fails to check whether the value _has actually changed_ before firing the notification.
 This mock class shows one way to do that correctly.

     enum Sobe { APP4 = 1, APP5, STUDIO, SUP, APP6, STAND, STDNT, COMSTU, LUXSTU, APP4C, APP4L, APP62, APP6L }
     class VrstaSobeCena : INotifyPropertyChanged